collocations.org

 Collocations for evidence - noun

-The figures provide concrete evidence of the bank''s claim to provide the best service.
+The figures provide concrete evidence of the bank's claim.

 Available evidence points to pilot error as the cause of the crash.